 WH: No. This is a nice pre-1987 bike and it's actually made for the Eroica Britannia which is held at Bakewell every year in June, three-day event and the bike and the equipment has got to be pre-1987.
-So there's no hidden cables and things like that and the gear change has to be down here, etcetera and I've just spent a fortune on said that they have patients with neck pain connected to cycling.
-Do you think that's somebody that can be corrected?
+So there's no hidden cables and things like that and the gear change has to be down here, etcetera and I've just spent a fortune on it.